davisjustinw/cooktree/dev_log.md

   [x] wire updateMakeList to api

 # 5 May
-  * wire make new to store
+  [x] wire make new to store
-  * wire make new to api
+  [x] wire make new to api

-    - alias uniqness validation within recipe context [x] history icon sitting on left
+  [x] history icon sitting on left
   * on connection confirm, avatar not showing

-  - update available if owner is an unconfirmed connection
+  * User Can create a Recipe
+    - FAB
+    - Name w first make

   * history drawer styling
     - add avatar and maker name

-  * dry up drawer components
-  * hold state in component instead of store? use map list instead of current?
+    - update/created date

   * fix signup validations (connection vs sign up)
-* clear error when routing to new page

   * add unsaved changes indicator
     - updated date?

-* bad token redirect to login or signup
   * need validations in create connection

-* aka on a person
+  * list recipes and contributions on connection show page

+# EdgyCasey Refactory

+* dry up drawer components
+* clear error when routing to new page
-* check for connection
+* update available if owner is an unconfirmed connection
-* refresh on connections gets stuck on loading after invite
+* alias uniqness validation within recipe context
 * root flashes login before redirect
 * can I stop weird flash on redirect on not logged in
-* can I submit connection and return to connections without getConnections round trip X nav components in people Component?
+* can I submit connection and return to connections without getConnections round trip
-X re-write Login to functional component with useState X might need a check in login for authorized from

-* list recipes and contributions on connection show page
-* what does authorization look like for different users
+* refresh on connections gets stuck on loading after invite
+* bad token redirect to login or signup
+* hold state in component instead of store? use map list instead of current?

 # User Stories
 [x] User can sign up